Table of Contents

 How to Plan a Simple Dinner Party Menu

-You want to plan a casual dinner party, but don’t know what to fix.
-Maybe you have a great grilled chicken recipe but don’t know what to serve with it.
-Or it could be you don’t know how many sides you should fix.
-It might be coming up with a winning main dish and dessert is stressing you out.
+Are you stumped by what to make for dinner guests?
+Maybe you have a great grilled chicken recipe but don't know what to serve with it.
+Or it could be you don't know how many sides you should fix.
+Maybe coming up with a winning main dish and dessert is stressing you out.

 Wanna know a secret?
 Planning a casual dinner party menu doesn't have to be hard.

 In fact, it can be easy if you follow my simple menu-planning formula.

 If you're already a meal-planning whiz, this formula might seem too simple.
 But if you don't know where to begin, it will give you just enough structure to fill in the blank with dishes that you love.
 Ready for it?

 Main Dish + 1 Starch + 1 Vegetable + Dessert